QasimK/qasimk.github.io/collections/_drafts/2019-03-12-service_charges_and_tipping.md

 These are all jobs directly providing you with a service.

-Do you tip Teaching Assistant you see or any other lower-than-they-deserve salary job that doesn't get tipped in the films, you're being super selective and hypocritical.

-If you feel, they earn less than they need to live: do you tip teaching assistants, or other lower-than-they-deserve salary jobs?
+If you feel they earn less than they need to live: do you tip teaching assistants, or other lower-than-they-deserve salary jobs?
 If you don't, are you not being super selective and hypocritical?

 The job is hard?
 So are many other manual labourers' jobs.

 #### Are you tipping your waiter or the whole restaurant staff?

-Who, in the restaurant is tipped varies.
-Sometimes it is split between everyone, and sometimes it is kept entirely by the waiter.
-I'm not sure how this varies, but people make arguments for either one, sometimes they feel very strongly!

-The skill is in the chef, the manager etc., they all contributed.
-Versus, the waiter was the one that did the service for me.
-Pooling tips goes against the incentive structure.

-Why is the waiter tipped, but the kitchen staff are not?
-Or, why is their tip dependant on how good the waiter was?
+Both approaches are unfair in each their own way, and I've seen people stood firmly on either sides.

+As discussed earlier, who receives the tip varies and you may have limited control over the matter.

+Some people see it as unfair that the skill and behind-the-scenes work put in my the chef and other restaurant staff is not *also* additionally rewarded.

+While others see pooling tips as going against the incentive structure, where the waiter provides you with a strong service.

+Others yet still see it as unfair that the hard work of the kitchen staff may go unrewarded if the waiter was responsible for poor service (and vice versa).

 #### The rich impose it on the rest of us

 When top earners spend more money, those who earn less feel pressured to keep up.
 The idea being that you must be visibly impressive as wealthier people.

+Tipping may even be discriminatory against the relative poor, if you truly believe that customer service is in proportion to the size of the tip.
+This can encourage discrimination in service delivery against customers believed to be poor tippers.

 In addition, people have have internalised tipping as a social norm, causing disobedience to illicit social disapproval, embarrassment and feelings of guilt or unfairness.